LeonardMH/namealizer/README.md

 Hunspell.
 The dictionary was mirrored on sourceforge at [Kevin's Word List Page](http://wordlist.sourceforge.net).

+## Installation

+The easiest install method is through pip with:

+    pip install namealizer

+This will get the latest released version of namealizer.
+If you'd like to clone from github and use the source files directly, I make no guarantees that the command line interface will work correctly.
+Importing as a module should still work correctly though.

 ## Command Line Use

 The concept of namealizer is fairly straightforward, in the simplest use